260 Collins: History

 In 1989, the Hotel Australia was demolished to make way for a new development, completed in 1992, the Australia on Collins shopping arcade and four star hotel.
-The building's architecture, designed by Buchan Laid & Bawden (now the Buchan Group) was variously described as postmodern and imitating art deco style, and the shopping levels were ramped up and down from the street entrances in order to maximise the number of shops, and which resulted in a confusing layout.
+The building's architecture, designed by Buchan Laid & Bawden (Now Buchan) was variously described as postmodern and imitating art deco style, and the shopping levels were ramped up and down from the street entrances in order to maximise the number of shops, and which resulted in a confusing layout.
 In later years, Australia on Collins was criticised as "a poor man's temple to the great god of commercialism" and included in a list of Melbourne's worst buildings by The Age newspaper.
 The shopping centre in this period included approximately 100 shops and a food court with space for 750 diners.

-In April 2014, then owners LaSalle Investment Management (LIM) announced that the "dysfunctional" centre would be closed for a redevelopment costing$30 million.
+In April 2014, owner LaSalle Investment Management (LIM) announced that the "dysfunctional" centre would be closed for a redevelopment costing$30 million.
 Architects Ashton Raggat McDougall were engaged to improve the building's "sight lines" and to prevent customers from feeling "trapped", which resulted in the shopping levels being reduced from five levels to four, without the ramping.
 LIM stated that the redeveloped centre would be made up of larger stores with a focus on international brands.

 The redeveloped St. Collins Lane opened on 16 May 2016 and was immediately placed on the market by its owners, along with the Melbourne Novotel hotel.
 The centre had an approximately 70% tenancy rate at opening and was hoped by its owners to rival the recently opened Emporium Melbourne on Lonsdale Street.